jpshlima/systems_notebooks/README.md

 The other files in root repository are the data collected from simulation campaigns in ns-3.

-The database and the code are available to be reproduced.
+The database and the code are available to be reproduced, simply download the files to execute the codes as you prefer.
+Notice that one metric used in the algorithms evaluation was the processing time, which differs from machine to machine.

 Please cite our work.
 Feel free to contact me at joao.lima@engenharia.ufjf.br